minerva1404/real-time-transport-analytics/README.md

 This project is intended for educational and portfolio purposes.

+---
-* -This project demonstrates modern data engineering practices including real-time streaming, Medallion Architecture, data quality engineering, and scalable analytics pipelines, providing a strong foundation for production-grade streaming systems.
+This project demonstrates modern data engineering practices including real-time streaming, Medallion Architecture, data quality engineering, and scalable analytics pipelines, providing a strong foundation for production-grade streaming systems.